BIOL 2230 Syllabus

 ALL exams are to be taken at times scheduled by the instructor.
 Exact dates for each assignment are posted on the course calendar.
 It is essential that you do all assignments, quizzes, tests, etc. in a timely manner.
 Late assignments will lose 10 points per calendar day that they are overdue.
 No make ups of Connect assignments are allowed.

 - No make ups of proctored exams are allowed.
-The only exceptions allowed would be illness involving hospitalization.
+The only exceptions allowed would be illness involving hospitalization or jury duty.

-- If you fail to make up a test before the next scheduled test, you must obtain permission from the course developer and the Walters State Academic Dean in order to make up the test.
+- If you fail to make up a test before the next scheduled test, you must obtain permission from the course instructor and course developer in order to make up the test.

 Course Ground Rules